jonefeewang/stonemq/README.md

    - **Dev Mode**: Suitable for development.
    - **Perf Mode**: Enables the use of **tokio-console** to monitor the state of Tokio tasks within the process.

    Additionally, you can specify whether to enable **trace**.
 When enabled, added spans can be observed in **Open Jaeger** for in-depth monitoring.

+   You can also specify the **log output level** through environment variables.
+The project uses **dotenv** crate to configure environment variables for ease of management and flexibility.

 ---